-Windows XP and Windows Vista allow you to remove a USB flash drive by simply unplugging the drive.
+You can remove a USB flash drive by simply unplugging the drive.
 However, this method requires you to make sure that no files are active on the drive when you unplug it.
 For example, if you unplug the drive while a file is being saved, there is a possibility that the file will be corrupted or lost altogether.
 Normally, if the light is not flashing on the USB flash drive, you can safely remove it.
 However, if you wish to be absolutely certain that the drive is ready for removal, you should use the following procedure.